huggingface/blog/aivsai.md

 ### Conclusion and what’s next?

-Since the tool we developed **is environment agnostic**, we want to host more challenges in the future with [PettingZoo](https://pettingzoo.farama.org/) and other multi-agents environments.
+Since the tool we developed **is environment agnostic**, we want to host more challenges in the future with [PettingZoo](https://pettingzoo.farama.org/) and other multi-agent environments.
 If you have some environments or challenges you want to do, <a href="mailto:thomas.simonini@huggingface.co">don’t hesitate to reach out to us</a>.

 In the future, we will host multiple multi-agent competitions with this tool and environments we created, such as SnowballFight.